 Ugh.
 This day is sounding way more BORING than it actually was, but I was seriously in a daze.
 We came across what seemed to be a high school volleyball tournament right near Meiji.
 We tried to ask, but the girls just shook their heads.

 We left Meiji and met up with Rikki for dinner in Roppongi Hills, which is like a large "mall" sort of thing.
 I believe it's a mixed-use space.
 After dinner Rikki took us to the Park Hyatt Hotel, which is where Lost In Translation was filmed.
 We went up to the 50 somethingth floor and had a drink and a $12 cup of coffee.
 In this household, we much prefer the Bill Murray of "Scrooged" and "What About Bob?" ... in fact, I hated Lost In Translation.
 But!
-This was a cool spot in Tokyo with a superb view of the city at night.
+This was a cool spot in Tokyo with a superb view of t

 DAY 4, PLEASE!